carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 We would like to be able to name this constraint, defining a
-`RandomAccessContainer` to be a type-of-type whose types satisfy
+`RandomAccessContainer` to be a facet type whose types satisfy
 `ContainerInterface` with an `IteratorType` satisfying `RandomAccessIterator`.

 ```